Tiger Coming In

-Tiger Coming In is a South Korean manhwa released as a webtoon written by Cafe92 and illustrated by Damu.
-It was serialized via Naver Corporation's webtoon platform, Naver Webtoon, from October 2020 to January 2024, with the individual chapters collected and published into 7 volumes.
+Tiger Coming In is a South Korean manhwa released as a webtoon written by Se-Hyeok Bae and illustrated by Damu.
+It was serialized via Naver Corporation's webtoon platform, Naver Webtoon, from October 2020 to January 2024, with the individual chapters collected and published into 10 volumes.
 An aeni series adaptation produced by Studio YoungWon has been announced and was released on July 25, 2024, on Laftel, total 8 Episodes.